 The assessment and mitigation of the Vapor Intrusion (VI) exposure pathway has recently become the most highly researched and regulated field in the environmental industry.
 Accidental releases of volatile chemicals, such as solvents or other petroleum products, into the subsurface could result not only in soil and groundwater contamination, but also contaminated soil gas plumes.
-If contaminated soil gas moves toward and into houses or buildings, it is then known as Vapor Intrusion (VI).
+If contaminated soil gas moves toward and into houses or buildings, it is then known as VI.

 Vapor Intrusion Evaluations